davebirr/Fabrikam-Project/workshops/cs-agent-a-thon/challenges/01-beginner/README.md

 **Complete Working Implementation** [View Full Solution](./full-solution.md)

 ⚠️ **Warning**: This contains the complete, tested solution that achieves 100 points.
 It includes:
-- Full system prompt with delay detection logic
+- Full instructions with delay detection logic
 - Complete MCP tool configuration
 - All 4 example conversations with annotations
 - Troubleshooting for common beginner issues